About the University - Undergraduate

 Master of Science in Data Science with a concentration in Business Analytics integrates courses in analytics and computer science with business and prepares graduates for careers as predictive modelers or analysts in data-driven industries such as marketing, finance, banking, and health care.

-Master of Science in Nursing offers two specializations: Primary Care Adult-Gerontology (Adult-Gerontology Nurse Practitioner) and Case Management with a functional concentration in Nursing Administration.
+Master of Science in Nursing offers one specialization: Primary Care Adult-Gerontology (Adult-Gerontology Nurse Practitioner) with a functional concentration in Nursing Administration.
 A Post-Master’s Certificate Program is also offered to prepare nurses, who already possess a master’s degree in nursing, as adult-gerontology nurse practitioners.

 Doctorate in Educational Leadership (Ed.D.)
 (K-12) is designed to prepare students on a multitude of levels for academic, administrative, clinical, or research positions in education.
 The program seeks to enable graduates to facilitate the development, implementation, and stewardship of a vision of learning that is shared and supported by the entire school community.
 Moreover, as leaders, they will be able to advocate, nurture and sustain a school culture that is conducive to maximized student learning and staff professional growth.
 All the while, the effective management of the organization will be ensured.
 Graduates will be prepared to ensure that essential and needed operations and resources for a safe, efficient, and effective learning environment are in place via the program’s core values.